arrikto/learn-kubeflow/docs/modules/notebook-katib-tuning/labs/lab-set-up-katib-job.md

 ## Solution

-??? success
+??? success "View Solution"

     The solution is displayed in the screenshots below:
     ![set up katib job answers](images/set-up-katib-job-answers.png)
     {: style="display: block; margin: auto; width:80%"}

 ## Next Steps
-Once you have confirmed that your solution is consistent with what is expected click COMPILE AND RUN to begin execution.
+Once you have confirmed that your solution is consistent with what is expected click `Compile and Run` to begin execution.